Less guilty Brownies 5.0

 3 large eggs

-1 cup brown sugar (use white if you prefer sweeter, cut half if you are using milk chocolate)
+1 cup brown sugar (use half white/half brown sugar if you prefer sweeter, cut sugar to half cup if you are using all milk chocolate)

 105g all purpose flour